 There is brown trout fishing on Lough Conn and other trout and salmon fishing nearby; boats, ghillies, tuition and hire of equipment can be arranged.

-*Enniscoe has been selected for a number of the Guide’s awards at different times, most recently the Food eXtra Award in 2008, for an outstanding all-round contribution to the hospitality of the area, with special emphasis on food.
+*Enniscoe has been selected for a number of the Guide’s awards at different times, an unusual example is the Food eXtra Award in 2008, for an outstanding all-round contribution to the hospitality of the area, with special emphasis on food.